How to Format Your Emails With Examples & Best Practices

 • Dear (Name)

 The email copy should cover why you are writing the email, build up a story, and incite interest and engagement among the recipients.
-You don't have to be super descriptive and write a long email with unnecessary and irrelevant information, nor do you have to summarize the entire email in one line - balance is the key.
+You don't have to be super descriptive and write a long email with irrelevant or additional information, nor do you have to summarize the entire email in one line - balance is the key.

 Every email must have a clear purpose, and your email call to action must reflect that.

-For example, in a marketing email, an email CTA may look like a button saying 'Learn more,' 'Click to read the blog posts,' etc. But, such buttons are not likely to be there while sending professional emails or emails to your colleagues.
+For example, in a marketing email, an email CTA may look like a button saying 'Learn more,' 'Click to read the blog posts', etc. However, such buttons are not likely to be there while sending professional emails like business letters.
+Test your buttons with usability testing tools on your existing audience.

 Signing off is the last part of your email.
 This is the part where you include your or your organization's name.
-You can have fun and be creative while writing your email signature.
+You can have fun and be creative while writing your email signature but do not forget to include your contact information and relevant links.

 Email formatting tip